 HMS Queen Elizabeth itself weighs 65,000 tonnes and has a top speed of 25 knots.

 Her flight deck is 280 metres long and 70 metres wide, enough space for three football pitches.

 Lockheed Martin, the main American company building the jets, describes its stealth capabilities as "unprecedented".

 By design, its advanced materials and other features make it "virtually undetectable to enemy radar".

 However, the manufacturer has confirmed that its state-of-the-art communications system cannot link up with older planes.

-This means the RAF's F-35 pilots will have to switch to older systems to make contact with the UK's Typhoon fighters, losing their stealth capability and becoming detectable by enemy forces.
+This means the RAF's F-35 pilots have to switch to older systems to make contact with the UK's Typhoon fighters, losing their stealth capability and becoming detectable by enemy forces.

 These technology problems could turn out to be extremely costly, with some estimates saying that we could expect delays of up to five years and additional costs.

 While some pilots have raved about the Lightning and defence experts hinted that there are classified capabilities that warrant the spend, others have condemned the warplanes.

 In 2015, a test pilot revealed that during a dogfight, the advanced jet was unable to manoeuvre and shoot down a 40-year-old F-16 jet.
-Coincidentally one of the jets the F35B II is destined to replace.
+Coincidentally one of the jets the F-35B is destined to replace.